Sources

 important, you have to use the forms unit, which increases the

-size of your exe drastically, if all other code doesn't use the
+size of your exe drastically, if all other code doesn'

 // Wer noch Fragen hat / if you have questions: Florian.Benz@t-online.de